 When it comes to curing your cracked nipples, it’s important to get to the root of the problem, which is most likely the way your baby latches on to nurse.

-First things first: talk to a lactation consultant for advice and tips.
+First things first: like we mentioned earlier, talk to a lactation consultant for advice and tips.
 It’s not normal to be in pain while you’re breastfeeding, so don’t be afraid to ask for help!

 A lactation consultant can show you how to get your little one to latch on correctly and help you find a pump that’s right for you and fits you properly.
 Once you address the cause of your cracked nipples, you’ll be on your way to healthy breasts and comfortable breastfeeding.